-- A second CRU-maintained database that depicts the detention history of each September 11 detainee; - A document used by FBI Headquarters to track the status of the detainee clearance process; - The list of September 11 detainees cleared of connections to terrorism by the FBI New York Field Office (this FBI office conducted clearance investigations on more than 500 of the 762 September 11 detainees); - FBI Headquarters files for a sample of 54 September 11 detainees maintained by the unit that coordinated the detainee clearance process, as well as corresponding FBI field office files for 46 of those 54 detainees; and - The BOP's list of September 11 detainees held at the MDC.
+- A database maintained by the INS's Custody Review Unit (CRU) that contains extensive INS records of the investigative and litigation histories of the September 11 detainees; - A second CRU-maintained database that depicts the detention history of each September 11 detainee; - A document used by FBI Headquarters to track the status of the detainee clearance process; - The list of September 11 detainees cleared of connections to terrorism by the FBI New York Field Office (this FBI office conducted clearance investigations on more than 500 of the 762 September 11 detainees); - FBI Headquarters files for a sample of 54 September 11 detainees maintained by the unit that coordinated the detainee clearance process, as well as corresponding FBI field office files for 46 of those 54 detainees; and - The BOP's list of September 11 detainees held at the MDC.

 In addition, we conducted more than 50 interviews of officials at the FBI, INS, BOP, and the Department of Justice regarding their involvement in developing and implementing the policies concerning the apprehension, detainment, investigation, and adjudication of September 11 detainee cases.
 Among the officials we interviewed were the Attorney General, the Deputy Attorney General (DAG), the Associate Deputy Attorney General responsible for immigration issues, and various officials in their offices; the Assistant Attorney General for the Criminal Division and attorneys from the Criminal Division involved in the September 11 investigation; the INS Commissioner; the INS Executive Associate Commissioner for Field Operations, the INS General Counsel, and a variety of other INS attorneys and staff; the FBI Director, the former Deputy Director, General Counsel, and other FBI officials; the BOP Director, the BOP's Assistant Director for Correctional Programs, and other BOP attorneys and staff; and officials in the Department's Executive Office for Immigration Review (EOIR).
 During our fieldwork at the MDC and Passaic, we interviewed the wardens, supervisors, correctional officers, medical staff, and other employees who had contact with or oversight of September 11 detainees.
 In addition, we interviewed managers and employees in the FBI's New York Field Office and Newark Field Office, the INS's New York and Newark District Offices, and the U.S. Attorney's Office for the Southern District of New York.
+16